Intermittent Fasting 20/4: Results, Side Effects, and How to

 • Water

-The main thing you need to avoid after a 20-hour fast is a heavy, sugary meal.
-It’s better for your digestive health to avoid the following foods after a 20-hour fast.
+The main thing you need to avoid after a 20-hour fast is a heavy, sugary meal, including:

-• Highly Processed Foods: Fast food, chips, cookies, and sugary snacks rapidly increase blood sugar and may lead to digestive discomfort.
+• Highly Processed Foods: Fast food, chips, cookies, and sugary snacks rapidly increase blood sugar and can cause digestive issues.

-• Fried Foods: Fried foods are usually greasy, heavy, and not so easy to digest.
-That’s why they’re not ideal to break a fast.
+• Fried Foods: They are usually greasy, heavy, and not so easy to digest.

-• Alcohol: Consuming alcohol right after a 20-hour fast and empty stomach can cause dehydration and digestive problems.
+• Alcohol: Consuming alcohol right after a 20-hour fast on an empty stomach can cause dehydration and digestive problems.

-• Spicy Foods: Spicy foods can irritate the digestive system, especially after fasting for 20 hours.
+• Spicy Foods: They can irritate the digestive system.

-• Caffeine in Excess: Too much caffeine can irritate the stomach and negatively impact digestion.
+• Too Much Caffeine: It can irritate the stomach and negatively impact digestion.

-• High-Fat Meals: Very high-fat meals that are heavy on the stomach are not good options after 20-hour fasting.
+• High-Fat Meals: They are heavy on the stomach and not suitable for breaking a fast.

 20-Hour Fast Weight Loss Results

-This study revealed that after 10 weeks into the research, both groups who fasted for 18 and 20 hours lost about 3% of their starting weight.
+This study revealed that after 10 weeks into the research, both groups that fasted for 18 and 20 hours lost about 3% of their starting weight.

 Findings of recent research show that no matter which fasting period you choose, lower calorie intake caused by fasting simply helps weight loss.